danships/superplug/README.md

 1. Allow for the package.json to be loaded from an external folder, not the project itself.
 2. Definition of implemented API version by the plugin, to be able to check if a plugin is outdated.
 3. Validator function in the configuration to check the exposed functions by the plugin

+# Contributing

+Contributions are always welcome.
+This is not necessarily code, it can also be updated documentations, tutorials, bug reports or pull requests.

+Please create an Issue to discuss a feature you want to implement, so that the details can be discussed in advance.